Hi, I’m Kathleen

 A clinical naturopath and acupuncturist based in beautiful Northern NSW.

-Your FREE guide to help you build a strong foundation for optimal physical & emotional health.
+Your guide to building a strong foundation for optimal physical & emotional health.

 I’m a naturopath and acupuncturist, based in leafy Lismore and working across the Northern Rivers Region.